Theoretical Study of the Enhancement of Light Saturation Phenomena of Krypton at Critical Ionization Photon Energies: Results and discussion

 The generation of hollow atoms depends on time and photon flux,\cite{deng_charge-state_2019,feng_lei_2000_2017} however, in the actual process, we need to consider the distribution of spatial position as well.
 This paper assumes that the laser is a Gaussian beam; the incident photon beam satisfies the Gaussian distribution in spatial position.
 Through different position parameters, three-dimensional images of spatial and temporal populations of hollow atoms of 1.75 keV, 1.90 keV, 14.30 keV, and 17.50 keV are obtained, which shows the effect on hollow atoms when the position parameters change.

 From Fig. \ref{fig:4}, we determined that 1.75 keV, 1.90 keV, 14.30 keV, and 17.50 keV reach the maximum average population of hollow atoms at 67\%, 35\%, 88\%, and 26\% percentage of the radius from the center point.
 Due to the characteristics of Gaussian distribution, with the distance from the center, the photon flux decreases, the number of hollow atoms decreases, and the change of population slow down.
-The maximum values of three-dimensional images are 40.5\%, 33.3\%, 2.9\%, and 2.4\% showing that the hollow atom effect produced by the CIPE of $1s$ and $2s$ is higher than the CIPE of 17.50 keV and $2p$, which is consistent with our prediction.
+The maximum values of three-dimensional images are 40.5\%, 33.3\%, 2.9\%, and 2.4\% showing that the hollow atom effect produced by the CIPE of $1s$ and $2p$ is higher than the CIPE of 17.50 keV and $2s$, which is consistent with our prediction.
 By spatially integrating the image data, a more intuitive change of hollow atoms of Gaussian beams can be obtained.

 Fig. \ref{fig:8} shows that the populations of the two CIPEs of 1.75 keV and 14.30 keV are much higher than those of 1.90 keV and 17.50 keV photon energies, which reach the maximum at 0.6 fs and 0.7 fs.
-In the practical application of hollow atoms, the photon energy close to the ionization of the $s$ orbital can be selected to make the diffraction imaging of material structure detection clearer.
+In the practical application of hollow atoms, the photon energy is the CIPE of the orbital with the largest angular momentum for a determined principal quantum number can be selected to make the diffraction imaging of material structure detection clearer.